LukeTrujillo/CS4432_Project_1/CS4432_Project_1/src/readme.txt

 	1. use cmd/terminal to navigate to the location of the source files

-	2. use the command "java CS4432-Project1-lrtrujillo.java #" where  # is the number of frames to run
+	2. use the command "java -jar CS4432_Project1_lrtrujillo.jar #" where  # is the number of frames to run

 	3. Wait for the "ready for input message"

 	4. Enter valid commands and testcases

+	If you wish to compile the files.
+Please do "javac CS4432_Project1_lrtrujillo.java".
+This may be different depending upon you system settings.

 Section 2: Test Results